 It’s easy to believe that identity theft won’t happen to us.
 But the statistics indicate it very well might.
 A 2018 survey by The Harris Poll found that nearly 60 million Americans have been affected by identity theft.

-So on Friday the 13th, a day associated with horror films and superstition, we’ve outlined some very real everyday threats to be aware of and a few tips on what you can do to protect yourself and your business.
+So on Friday the 13th, a day associated with horror films and superstition, we’ve outlined some very real everyday threats to be aware of and a few account security tips on how to stop hackers and what you can do to protect yourself and your business.

 Reusing passwords.
 We get it.
 Strong passwords are hard to remember and getting locked out of an account is a huge headache.
 But until more businesses adopt better ways to authenticate, consumers need to be vigilant about their password hygiene.
 Don’t reuse or share passwords and be sure to change your passwords when they have been compromised.
 One way to check is to install Google’s Password Checkup extension for Chrome which will alert you if you enter a username and password that has appeared in a data breach known to Google.
 If your job involves securing access to online, mobile or traditional channels, look at how biometric authentication can not only strengthen security, but give users the convenient, effortless user experience they want.